-Drier-than-normal conditions, positive OLR anomalies (yellow/orange shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading)
+Longitude Drier-than-normal conditions, positive OLR anomalies (yellow/orange shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading)

 Intermittent periods of enhanced convection were evident in the western Pacific Ocean from late March into May.
 Beginning in mid May, weakmoderate MJO activity has been observed as regions of suppressed and enhanced convection have shifted eastward from the Indian Ocean into the far western Pacific.
-Most recently, suppressed convection has shifted east from the Indian Ocean to the Maritime continent.
+Most recently, convection has become near average.